Unilateral Action by Trump on North Korea Solves Nothing

 China is in a bind.
 It does have significant sway over North Korea’s economy — being responsible for 90% of Pyongyang's trade — but if it squeezes too hard, it risks imposing deprivation, and possibly even famine, on millions of ordinary North Koreans.
 If resulting instability caused the collapse of the regime, waves of refugees would pour into China.
 Even worse, a U.S.-allied South Korea would lay claim to the entire peninsula, presenting the possibility of U.S. troops and armaments being deployed right on China's doorstep.

-Beijing could do more in terms of enforcement, such as ramping up domestic law enforcement efforts to target the syndicates of corrupt Chinese officials and North Korean businessmen who supply materials for nuclear and missile development.
+Beijing could do more in terms of enforcement, like ramping up domestic law-enforcement efforts to target the syndicates of corrupt Chinese officials and North Korean businessmen who supply materials for nuclear and missile development.
 “That’s where a lot of the procurement is happening,” says Park.

 But that would only slow rather than solve the problem.
 “The bottom line is that nobody has a solution to what is going on in North Korea,” says Carlyle Thayer, emeritus professor at the Australian Defence Force Academy.
 “What do you force China to do?
 Once again, Trump has put himself out beyond the ability to deliver.”